elunna/hackem/hackem_changelog.md

 - Club moved from skilled to basic.
 - Spear skill added, can be trained to expert.
 - Archeologists can highly enchant fedoras (xnh)
+- Only archeologists get a luck bonus from wearing fedoras.

 #### Barbarians: